Red Ted Art - Make crafting with kids easy & fun

 We have a neighbourhood What’s App Group with around 80-90 homes on it.

-5. Hang them in your window on a certain date and by a certain time (e.g. we are doing the 24th October by 11pm, so the kids can go letter hunting all of half term holidays)
+- Hang them in your window on a certain date and by a certain time (e.g. we hung them in windows on the 24th October by 11pm, so the kids could go letter hunting all of half term holidays)

 2. Neighbour Facebook Groups